Skip to content Skip to footer

 Hair Loss in Men

 Hair loss in men, commonly referred to as male pattern baldness or androgenetic alopecia, is a widespread condition that can begin as early as a man’s 20s.
-Here are some of the most common causes:

 • Genetics